gallenc/opennms-tutorials-1/session3/README.md

 # this will take a while because we are recreating the database
 docker compose logs -f horizon

-# OpenNMS will be up around when you see the logs reach
+# OpenNMS will be up around the time when you see the logs pass the following lines
 horizon  | [INFO] Invoking start on object OpenNMS:Name=PerspectivePoller horizon  | [INFO] Invocation start successful for MBean OpenNMS:Name=PerspectivePoller